How To Keep Your Staff and Families Safe

 Cleaning should be conducted in accordance with manufacturer’s instructions for all cleaning and disinfection products (e.g., concentration, application method and contact time, etc.).
-Products with EPA-approved emerging viral pathogens claimspdf iconexternal icon are expected to be effective against COVID-19 based on data for harder to kill viruses.
+EPA expects products on List N to kill all strains and variants of the coronavirus SARS-CoV-2 (COVID-19) when used according to the label directions.
+To access that list, please click here.
 After removal of PPE, perform hand hygiene by washing hands with soap and water for at least 20 seconds or using an alcohol-based hand sanitizer that contains at least 60% alcohol if soap and water are not available.
 Soap and water should be used if the hands are visibly soiled.

 Q. What do Funeral Home Workers need to know about handling decedents who had COVID-19?

 A. A funeral or visitation service can be held for a person who has died of COVID-19.
 Funeral home workers should follow their routine infection prevention and control precautions when handling a decedent who died of COVID-19.
 If it is necessary to transfer a body to a bag, follow Standard Precautions, including additional personal protective equipment (PPE) if splashing of fluids is expected.
-For transporting a body after the body has been bagged, disinfect the outside of the bag with a product with EPA-approved emerging viral pathogens claimspdf iconexternal iconexpected to be effective against COVID-19 based on data for harder to kill viruses.
+For transporting a body after the body has been bagged, disinfect the outside of the bag with one of the products on EPA's List N that will kill all strains and variants of the coronavirus SARS-CoV-2 (COOVID-19) when used according to the label directions.
+You can access that list here.
 Follow the manufacturer’s instructions for all cleaning and disinfection products (e.g., concentration, application method and contact time, etc.).
 Wear disposable nitrile gloves when handling the body bag.

 Embalming can be conducted.
 During embalming, follow Standard Precautions including the use of additional PPE if splashing is expected (e.g. disposable gown, faceshield or goggles and facemask).
 Wear appropriate respiratory protection if any procedures will generate aerosols or if required for chemicals used in accordance with the manufacturer’s label.
 Wear heavy-duty gloves over nitrile disposable gloves if there is a risk of cuts, puncture wounds, or other injuries that break the skin.
 Additional information on how to safely conduct aerosol-generating procedures is in the CDC’s Postmortem Guidance.
 Cleaning should be conducted in accordance with manufacturer’s instructions.
-Products with EPA-approved emerging viral pathogens claimspdf iconexternal icon are expected to be effective against COVID-19 based on data for harder to kill viruses.
+EPA expects products on List N to kill all strains and variants of the coronavirus SARS-CoV-2 (COVID-19) when used according to the label directions.
+To access that list, please click here.
 Follow the manufacturer’s instructions for all cleaning and disinfection products (e.g., concentration, application method and contact time, etc.).